-Technical Lead – Management of Health Service Delivery and Quality Assurance
+Technical Lead – Health Services Delivery

 Dr Rodion Kraus is a medical doctor, health systems expert and Managing Director of Health Partners International.
 He has extensive experience working within African health systems, particularly in Nigeria and Southern Africa, including more than10 years in health sector reform at senior management level in the public sector in Namibia.
 He facilitated rationalisation of hospital and district health services in a number of Provinces in South Africa for eight years and in Malawi for four years prior to extensive work in northern Nigeria focused on revitalising primary health care.

 Dr Kraus is currently working as the Partner responsible for programme management for HPI and Senior Management Advisor for Women for Health (W4H).
 Until Jan 2015, he was the Deputy National Programme Manager for the Women for Health, Nigeria (W4H) Programme, which addresses the acute shortage of female health workers in five states in northern Nigeria.
 In this role he serves as Chief Operations Officer, facilitates planning and budgeting, and oversees technical execution and quality assurance.
 Previously he was the Deputy National Programme Manager for the Partnership for Reviving Routine Immunization in Northern Nigeria / Maternal Newborn and Child Health (PRRINN-MNCH) programme in Nigeria.
 The successes of this flagship programme, funded by UK aid, included dramatic reductions in child mortality and large increases in immunisation coverage.
 In both these roles he has helped ensure coherency, direction and a results-based approach across the programmes, and built up national capacity to manage them.